KorzhCom/EasyData/README.md

 ## About

-EasyData library lets you quickly build a UI for CRUD (Create, Retrieve, Update, Delete) operations in any ASP.NET Core application that uses Entity Framework Core.
+EasyData library lets you quickly build a UI for CRUD (Create, Read, Update, Delete) operations in any ASP.NET Core application that uses Entity Framework Core.

 Basically, EasyData does the following two things: